krasserm/streamz/streamz-camel-akka/README.md

 #### Receiving in-out message exchanges from an endpoint

-An Akka Stream `Flow` whose output is received request messages from a Camel endpoint and whose input is sent as reply messages to that endpoint can be created with `receiveRequest`.
+An Akka Stream `Flow` whose output is received as request messages from a Camel endpoint and whose input is sent as reply messages to that endpoint can be created with `receiveRequest`.
 For example,

 ```scala
 import akka.NotUsed